 Batteries are a part of so many electronic devices these days that it’s hard to keep track.
 You need them for alarm clocks, electric shavers, cameras, TV remotes, video game controllers, and those pesky little fire and carbon monoxide detectors.

-I bet if you walked around your living space and counted the number of devices with either a primary or back-up battery, you’d be amazed at just how prevalent and critical these are in your daily life.
+I bet if you walked around your living space and counted the number of devices with either a primary or backup battery, you’d be amazed at just how prevalent and critical these are in your daily life.

 This consumer battery industry is a 50+ billion dollars segment.
 The waste of the industry is quite incredible as well; 15 billion batteries are thrown out every year, which means batteries account for 750 million pounds of waste.
-The problem is that so many of the everyday electronics we need and use require batteries, but after its usefulness it become an issue in terms of the environment.
+The problem is that so many of the everyday electronics we need and use require batteries, but after its usefulness, it becomes an issue in terms of the environment.

 The three main types of rechargeable batteries that are most readily available are lithium-ion, NiMH( nickel metal hydride) and NiCd(nickel-cadmium).
 Out of those three, the most toxic and harmful to the environment are the NiCD, so it is best to avoid them, if possible.
 It is relatively easy to properly dispose of these rechargeable batteries.
 Major chains such as Radio Shack, Best Buy, Staples and many others have collection bins in their stores and gladly accept them.